flesch/express-noop/README.md

 A middleware that does nothing, except execute the `next` middleware.
 Useful when you want to disable other middleware inside `app.use`.

+You'll want to weigh the convenience this module provides with the additional performance implications.

 ## Install

 ```bash